paenian/dual-led-ring-watch/README.md

 # dual-led-ring-watch
 3D Printed Wall-Mounted NeoPixel LED Clock with NTP Synchronization

+This was originally developed by [Bastel Garage](https://github.com/bastelgarage) and is being modified by Paul Chase.

+Particularly, I've added a second hand to the clock, and will also be uploading STLs for a larger version based on neopixel strips.
+The larger version will use identical code, just greater spacing on the LEDs.
+My goal is to display the clock in a makerspace - so I'll also be adding numbers to the dial, so hopefully folks can read it even if they are unfamiliar with analog clocks.

 ## Description
 This project is a creative take on a digital clock, utilizing a circular arrangement of NeoPixel LEDs that face towards the wall, casting an ambient glow that visually represents the time.
 It is designed to be wall-mounted with the LED ring's connection point situated at the bottom for a cleaner appearance.
 The clock synchronizes with NTP servers for precise timekeeping and automatically adjusts for daylight saving time in the Central European Timezone (CET/CEST).